SamuelJansen/python-framework/README.md

 ### Documentation example
 https://feature-dataset-manager.herokuapp.com/swagger/ - it may take a while to load as heroku sometime sleeps...

+- No configurations needed.
+Just code you controllers and it will be there at `GET: whathever-your-host-is/basic-deploy-url/swagger` endpoint

 ### Controller examples
 [Login controller](https://github.com/SamuelJansen/FeatureManager/blob/master/api/src/controller/authentication/LoginController.py "Login controller")